benji-york/wherefore/README.md

     def my_function():
         ...

-The code inside the decorated function and the code inside any function it calls will be watched for the target value and it will be reported whenever it appears.
+The code inside the decorated function and any functions it calls will be watched for the target value and it will be reported whenever it appears.

 If you do not want the results sent to stderr you can provide a list and tuples of (file_name, line_number) will be appended to it instead.